rzshrote/pybrops/docs/_sources/standard_usage/breeding_protocols/selection_protocols.rst.txt

 Class Family Overview
 =====================

+The ``SelectionProtocol`` family of classes is the most expansive of the breeding protocol families.
+Selection protocols are responsible for creating optimization problem definitions for selection tasks, optimizing said optimization problems, and selecting sets of individuals based on the results of optimizations.

+Selection protocols within the ``SelectionProtocol`` family may represent non-mating or mating selection strategies.
+Non-mating selection strategies are selection strategies where the pairing of individuals for mating does not matter.
+Mating selection strategies are selection strategies where the pairing of individuals for mating does matter.

 Summary of Selection Protocol Classes
 =====================================

+The ``SelectionProtocol`` family of classes can be found in the ``pybrops.breed.prot.sel`` module.
+This family of classes can be broken into two major groups: abstract classes and concrete classes.
+The followed two subsections detail these groups.

 Abstract selection protocol classes
 -----------------------------------

+The ``SelectionProtocol`` abstract class defines the interface for all selection protocols (both non-mating and mating strategies).
+Derived from this interface is a ``MateSelectionProtocol`` abstract class which defines an additional interface for selection strategies where the pairing of individuals for mating does matter.

+Each major abstract class has binary, integer, real, and subset subtypes, representing selection protocols where the optimization problem is defined for binary, integer, real, and subset search spaces, respectively.

+All interfaces are summarized below.

 .. list-table:: Summary of abstract classes in the ``pybrops.breed.prot.sel`` module
     :widths: 25 20 50